 - Consultation, via education sessions or workshops, with parents and caregivers to offer effective strategies for working with the child and enabling occupation.

 Providing a recommendation for specialized equipment to help the child better participate in their daily occupations.
 This specialized equipment might include mobility aids, toileting, bathing, feeding aids, ramps, grab bars, lifting equipment, adaptive school furniture, or tools such as specialized pencils or scissors, etc.

-Referral Process – How to Access Grandview Occupational Therapy Services and Supports
+Referral Process – How to Access Grandview Kids Occupational Therapy Services and Supports

-For all general inquiries, information on additional resources, or to speak with a team member about eligibility criteria and initiating a referral, families are able to call or email Service Navigation at Grandview Children’s Centre.
-Our team will be pleased to answer your questions and connect your child with the appropriate services to meet their needs.
+For all general inquiries, information on additional resources, or to speak with a team member about eligibility criteria and initiating a referral, families can call Service Navigation at Grandview Kids.
+Our Service Navigators will be happy to answer your questions and connect your child with the appropriate services to meet their needs.

 Phone: 905-728-1673 x 2468

 For more information about Occupational Therapy, or to find a private practitioner in your area, you can refer to the following websites: